ms-iot/iot-walkthrough/ImageCreation/README.md

 ## Creating a basic image

 [Follow the instructions here](https://msdn.microsoft.com/windows/hardware/commercialize/manufacture/iot/create-a-basic-image) up to *Create a test project*.
 The name *Showcase* will be assumed for the rest of the tutorial; if your project has a different name, replace it accordingly.
-The default ARM setup targets a Raspberry Pi and a few changes are required to build for a DragonBoard:
+The default ARM setup targets a Raspberry Pi; to target a DragonBoard, use `newproduct Showcase QCDB410C`.
+Now, to create and run a basic test image:

-* Copy the contents of `C:\IoT-ADK-AddonKit\Source-arm\BSP\QCDB410C\OEMInputSamples\TestOEMInput.xml` to `C:\IoT-ADK-AddonKit\Source-arm\Products\Showcase\TestOEMInput.xml`.
 * Run `buildimage Showcase Test`.
 A FFU image will be available at `C:\IoT-ADK-AddonKit\Build\arm\Showcase\Test`.
 * Flash it to the DragonBoard using the `DragonBoardUpdateTool`.
 [More instructions are available here](https://developer.microsoft.com/en-us/windows/iot/docs/getstarted/dragonboard/getstartedstep2).